 "We love our head coach and we love our general manager," Blank said.
 "It's up to them to candidly look at everybody — candidly, honestly, critically — and see what we have to do.
 There should be nobody that escapes that critique.
 That's their job, and I have confidence they'll do it.
 And they are doing it.
 And they will do it."

-Despite the Falcons being within a few snaps of the Super Bowl last season following a 13-3 record and a home appearance in the NFC title game, Blank said he only need remind himself of the franchise's unsettled past before Smith and Dimitroff showed up as reason enough to be pleased with the state of the Falcons.
+Despite the Falcons being within a few snaps of the Super Bowl this past February following a 13-3 record and a home appearance in the NFC title game, Blank said he only need remind himself of the franchise's unsettled past before Smith and Dimitroff showed up as reason enough to be pleased with the state of the Falcons.

 "The old days, the Atlanta Falcons were going up and down every year — 36 years — so we've had five great years, second-most wins in the league," Blank said.
 "Obviously what's disheartening is this year, when you're sitting at 2-8 with the expectations that were reasonable coming into this year.
 It's very disappointing for our fans [and] for everybody connected to the franchise."